tgirke/GEN242/content/en/tutorials/rgraphics/rgraphics.md

 in `ggplot2` is devided into layers including:

 1. Data: the actual data to be plotted
-2. Aesthetics: the scales onto which the data will be mapped
+2. Aesthetics: visual property of the objects in a plot (*e.g.* size, shape or color )
 3. Geometries: shapes used to represent data (*e.g.* bar or scatter plot)
 4. Facets: row and column layout of sub-plots
 5. Statistics: data models and summaries